Social distancing stakes are high for sprinter Noah Lyles, who suffers from asthma

 State guidelines meant Brauman’s runners could no longer train as a large group, so now he works with a handful at a time.
 When the Lyles brothers finish their session, Brauman and his mobile gym stay put and a new group of runners starts up.

-Lyles knows he’s as vulnerable as anyone to the novel coronavirus.
+Lyles knows he is vulnerable to the coronavirus.
 He has suffered from asthma since childhood and said he contracted the swine flu in 2009.

 “We’re not going out because of social distancing, seclusion, keeping distance,” Lyles said.
 “But other than that, I don’t really have to do too much different.
 I just have to be more conscious of it.
 So who I’m hanging around at practice is probably the biggest concern I have to take into account.”

-The brothers will lift weights in the parking lot or sometimes in Brauman’s driveway.
+The brothers will lift weights in the parking lot or even in Brauman’s driveway.
 With no track available, Lyles laces up his running shoes and runs on the grass of a soccer field.
-Asked if he feels slow moving on the softer surface, Lyles pauses and quips, “We don’t feel fast.”
+Asked if he feels slow moving on the softer surface, Lyles paused and quipped, “We don’t feel fast.”

 He can’t work out of starting blocks and is limited in what he can do.
-They do a lot of speed training — 4x30 meters, followed by 3x50 and 2x70 — and try to hone technique and work on short sprint bursts.
+Brauman’s runners do a lot of speed training — 4x30 meters, followed by 3x50 and 2x70 — and try to hone technique and work on short sprint bursts.

 “We’re spending a lot more time doing some technical running,” Brauman said, “working on some different things that you might not usually have time to work on because you’re busy getting ready for meets.
 So we’re playing the hand we’re dealt.”

-The training isn’t as strenuous as it was at the National Training Center — “It’s not horrible, just not ideal,” Brauman said — but the brothers haven’t missed a day and Lyles feels like he’s always ready to post a fast time.
+The training isn’t as strenuous as it was at the National Training Center — “It’s not horrible, just not ideal,” Brauman said — but the brothers haven’t missed a day, and Lyles said he feels like he is always ready to post a fast time.

-Lyles is making due but also acknowledges some frustration with the circumstances.
-He’d just missed the 2016 U.S. Olympic team, finishing fourth in the 200-meter race at trials, and has his sights set on three medals in Tokyo: the 100- and 200-meter events and the 4x100 relay.
-He took gold in both the 200 and relay at last year’s world championships.
+Lyles is making do but also acknowledged frustration with the circumstances.
+He just missed the 2016 U.S. Olympic team, finishing fourth in the 200 meters at trials, and he aims to medal in three events in Tokyo: the 100 and 200 meters and the 4x100 relay.
+He took gold in the 200 and 4x100 relay at last year’s world championships.

 “I was running 19s in practice.
 I was ready to go,” he said of his recent 200 times.
 “We were supposed to run a race last week, [and] it’s like, ‘Dang, we’re supposed to be running right now.’
 But practicing is better than nothing.
 At least I have something to keep my mind off of just staying quietly in the house.”

-With the track and field competition calendar still uncertain, Lyles doesn’t known when he’ll compete again.
-For now, he’ll stick to the public parks, feeling confident that his dreams, while pushed back a year, are still attainable.
+With the track and field competition calendar still uncertain, Lyles doesn’t know when he’ll compete again.
+For now, he’ll stick to public parks, feeling confident that his dreams, while pushed back a year, are still attainable.

-“Every year I get faster,” Lyles said, “so I guess I’ll be a year better than what I would’ve been this year.”
+“Every year I get faster,” he said, “so I guess I’ll be a year better than what I would’ve been this year.”